crearo/halt/app/src/main/java/com/crearo/halt/NOTES.md

 info to DndPoller.
 Okay, let's just list out what DndPoller should do: track Dnd state and emit whenever there is a change.
 This emitted event should also contain if the change was done by the user or by our code.

+#### Progress update: 09.07.20

+Argh I am really stuck at understanding what the architecture should be like.

+View        <-> Activity
+ViewModel   <-> UseCase
+Model       <-> Repository and lower

+But now where do classes that do specific work go?
+For example setting phone's DND.
+They're kinda like utility classes but not really.
+Argh.
+Alright, I'm calling them Managers.
+Fuck it.
+Manager.
+Ah I dislike that word for this.
+But it does fit the most.
+Worker sounds like something to with threads.